Pylons/pyramid/docs/narr/traversal.rst

 to generate a root resource whenever a request enters the application.
 This root factory is also known as the global root factory.
-A root factory can alternately be passed to the ``Configurator`` as a :term:`dotted Python name` which refers to a root factory defined in a different module.
+A root factory can alternately be passed to the ``Configurator`` as a :term:`dotted Python name` which can refer to a root factory defined in a different module.

 A root factory is passed a :term:`request` object and it is expected to return an object which represents the root of the resource tree.
 All